How Will ObamaCare Affect Your Small Business?

 • The requirement for businesses with over 50 full-time equivalent employees to provide health coverage to full-time employees is often refereed to as the “employer mandate” and is officially part of the Affordable Care Act’s Employer Shared Responsibility Provision.
 On that note, the fee for not covering employees is called a Shared Responsibility Payment.

-• Small businesses with more than 100 full-time equivalent employees, with average annual wages above $250,000, must provide health coverage to at least 70% of full-time employees starting in 2015 and 95% of full-time employees starting in 2016.
+• Small businesses with more than 100 full-time equivalent employees must provide health coverage to at least 70% of full-time employees starting in 2015 and 95% of full-time employees starting in 2016.

 • Starting 2016 employers with 50-99 full-time equivalent employees will have to insure their full-time workforce as well.